ChetHarrison/jsdoccer/README.md

 $ cd jsdoccer
 $ node document.js <filename>
 ```
-Currently place the file in the `input/js` directory.
+Currently place the files to document in the `input/js` directory.
 For example if the contents of `example.js` were

 ```
 var answer = 42;